maticsuc/testing-task/README.md

 - [flask](flask.Dockerfile)

 ## Issues - TODO
-- scrapy spider sometimes scrapes less than 500 items due to not finding the next page link in time?
+- ~~scrapy spider sometimes scrapes less than 500 items due to not finding the next page link in time?~~ Fixed with Scrapy's [AutoThrottle](https://docs.scrapy.org/en/latest/topics/autothrottle.html) extension
 - in docker-compose it is currently implemented the flask to run after scrapy spider finishes, otherwise the spider hangs and fails to scrape